Future Coast Bude

 • Working with the planning authority to ensure coastal change is taken into account

-• Working with businesses, community groups, such as the Bude Community Jury, as well as the wider public to help inform decisions.
+• Working with businesses, community groups, as well as the wider public to help inform decisions.

 Is there anything the funding can't be spent on?